buchgr/bazel-remote/README.md

 #tls_cert_file: path/to/tls.cert
 #tls_key_file:  path/to/tls.key

+# If specified, bazel-remote should exit after being idle
+# for this long.
+Time units can be one of: "s", "m", "h".
+#idle_timeout: 45s

 # If set to true, do not validate that ActionCache
 # items are valid ActionResult protobuf messages.
 #disable_http_ac_validation: false